 But you might be different.
 You might be reading a few Bible verses every day.
 That is much more than most people and more than I was reading in the years following my “3yr cover to cover Bible reading” experience.
 However, most Christians are rather luke-warm by Biblical standards and we are called to be on fire for God.

-As Christian, we are called to be ATHLETES, pressing onward towards the goal (Philippians 3:14).
+As Christians, we are called to be ATHLETES, pressing onward towards the goal (Philippians 3:14).
 To continue with that metaphor of an athlete, we cannot look at the average, overweight person who is sitting on the couch watching TV with a packet of Tim Tams and say, “At least I go for a walk around the block each day, that’s more exercise than most people do”.
 An athlete needs more than a walk around the block to maintain his physical condition, he needs to discipline his body.
 He need to get up early and train, even when it is painful!

 Why are athletes usually more self-controlled and disciplined at saying no to temptations?
-Why can they say no to that bowl of ice-cream or that first or second jam donut?
+Why can they say no to that bowl of ice-cream or that first or second jam doughnut?
 It’s because they remember the pain of the early training session and they don’t want to undo the hard work.
 Daily they are reminded and forced to focus on their goals.

 What will daily discipline and focus on God’s goals do to our worldly temptations?
 Our defenses will be strengthened against the sins that we always struggle with.
 Worldliness will become less appealing if we have daily disciplined ourselves and focused our minds on God through the reading of his word and through earnest prayer.
 When you are next faced with a temptation, what will you remember more: the quick sleepy prayer you prayed, or the time you spent on your knees, crying out to your creator, thanking him and praying for your unsaved friends?